 The Spiral, a Early Childhood and lower grades festival, is one of light, movement, and symbolic change.
 A spiral of greens is laid out and decorated with crystals, shells, plants, carved animals representing the kingdom of nature.
 Each child walks to the center, carrying an unlit candle, which is lit from the tall, brightly burning candle.
 Moving outward the child places the candle somewhere along the spiral pathway, bringing it to light.
 This passage reflects winter’s dark growing to a close and the renewed promise that spring’s light and life will begin again.

 The Advent Spiral is also perhaps the most deeply moving community festival of the year.
 The children are reminded to honor the mood of quiet contemplation.

 St. Nicholas Day

-This is a European tradition in which Bishop Nicholas and his mute companion, Ruppert, visit the children.
+This is a European tradition in which Bishop Nicholas and his mute companion, Rupert, visit the children.
 On the eve of December 5th, in many traditions, children place their shoes outside the door hoping St. Nicholas will leave a treat.
-Golden nuts, oranges and dates are left at the door as St. Nicholas and Ruppert make a visit to the Early Childhood and grade school.
+Golden nuts, oranges and dates are left at the door as St. Nicholas and Rupert make a visit to the Early Childhood and grade school.
 The children eagerly await the tap at the door from his wooden walking staff!

 A second grade student, dressed in white as Santa Lucia and wearing a crown aglow with four candles, leads a procession of classmates.
 They visit Early Childhood and each of the grades classes singing ‘Santa Lucia’ and carry their light throughout the school.
 The second graders are busy for days before, baking cookies that they will share with their schoolmates, as the procession travels through the school.